 My laboratory studies the human DNA tumor virus, adenovirus (Ad).
-Adenovirus has proven to be an excellent model system to study the regulation of cellular proliferation, gene expression, and host responses to virus infection.
+Ad has proven to be an excellent model system to study the regulation of cellular proliferation, gene expression, and host antiviral responses to infection.
 Recombinant Ad vectors also are promising agents for therapeutic gene delivery for both short term and long term treatment of a variety of inherited and acquired diseases.
 Our research is focused in two general areas.
-First, we study how viral early proteins regulate cellular growth properties and gene expression.
+First, we study how viral early proteins regulate cellular antiviral responses during infection.
 Second, we study how infectious virus is assembled and use this information to generate novel vectors for human gene therapy.

 Adenovirus assembly and viral vectors for gene therapy.

 We study the fundamental mechanism that directs virus assembly during the late stages of Ad infection.
 Ad empty capsids are first assembled in the nucleus and subsequently the viral genome is encapsidated.
 We have defined viral DNA sequences that direct the packaging of Ad DNA into capsids as well as viral proteins that mediate this process.
 Our studies focus on understanding the underlying mechanism by which the Ad genome is recognized by the packaging machinery and selectively encapsidated into the virus particle.
 We also are developing new Ad vectors for gene therapy.
 These studies utilize Ad and adeno-associated virus (AAV) to generate novel Ad-AAV hybrid viruses with unique properties that facilitate vector production as well as provide a new means to efficiently produce recombinant AAV vectors.